 Display Location of Each Line Vertex - Shows the intermediate path vertices as yellow dots.

 Draw Selected Line Path - When the path profile is generated from a 3D line feature, such as a flight line or pipeline, check this option to display the line on the profile window.

 This example shows the path profile of a powerline with this setting enabled.
 Both the powerline and the terrain are shown on the profile view.

 Draw Line/ Area Features that Cross Path - Displays line and area features that cross the path as points with vertical lines.
 These features are colored based on their style in the Main Map.
 This can be controlled from the Layer Options in the Overlay Control Center.

-Draw Separate Line for Path from Each Terrain Layer - If you check this option and there are multiple terrain layers, you will see a separate path profile drawn for each terrain layer under the path (in addition to the main profile from the topmost layer at each location as before).
-Elevation Scale may also be set to match distance, and Interpolate Elevations to Fill No Data Regions may be disabled (on by default).
+Draw Separate Line for Path from Each Terrain Layer - If there are multiple terrain layers and you check this option, you will see a separate path profile drawn for each terrain layer under the path (in addition to the main profile from the topmost layer at each location as before).
+Elevation Scale may also be set to match distance, and Interpolate Elevations to Fill No Data Regions may be disabled (it is on by default).

 Draw Elevation Guide Lines - Turns on the dashed horizontal elevation guide lines.

 Draw Start and Stop Position Labels - This setting will indicate coordinates of the beginning and end of the profile line at the top of the profile graph.
 These will show as 'From Pos:' and 'To Pos:'